-Even with the recent FDA approval of the standard silicone gel implant, many women in the US regard it as a “tainted” product and remain concerned about safety issues such as difficulty detecting a rupture, requiring an MRI scan, diffusion of small silicone compounds into the tissues and the possible long-term effects of silicone.
+Many women in the US regard it as a “tainted” product and remain concerned about safety issues such as difficulty detecting a rupture, requiring an MRI scan, diffusion of small silicone compounds into the tissues and the possible long-term effects of silicone.

-The Brochure states that there is “the possibility of risks, yet unknown, which in the future could be determined to be associated” with a silicone gel implant.
-Though connective tissue disease is unlikely associated with an intact implant, there is no valid study to rule out a possible association with a ruptured implant.
-Another issue is diffusion (bleed) of small silicone compounds into the tissues.
+An issue is diffusion (bleed) of small silicone compounds into the tissues.
 While less than 1% of these compounds diffuse through an intact implant shell and are of no clinical significance, it is not known how much diffuses into the tissues through a ruptured implant shell and if this is of any clinical significance.

-The standard saline-filled implant is just a water balloon that does not have the natural feel of breast tissue.
+The original saline-filled implant is just a water balloon that does not have the natural feel of breast tissue.
 It requires a relatively small incision since it is inserted empty and then filled with saline through a self-sealing valve.
 To keep it from sloshing and bouncing, it usually is placed under the chest muscles.
 Since it has no internal structure, the upper portion collapses when held upright.

-The shell geometry of the standard saline-filled implant does not conform well to a convex surface, such as the chest wall.
+The shell geometry of the original saline-filled implant does not conform well to a convex surface, such as the chest wall.
 As a result, the implant edge is raised above the convex surface, a situation made worse by the common practice of over-filling with saline in an attempt to reduce wrinkling.
 This elevated implant edge, when pushed down by the overlying soft tissue, may result in the wrinkling on the sides often seen with a standard saline implant.